hjackson2606/Exotic-Motorsports/README.md

 # Exotic Motorsports

-Exotic Motorsports is a web application that allows users to browse vehicles available at the dealership and schedule a variety of automotive services.
+Exotic Motorsports is a web application that enables users to browse vehicles available at the dealership and schedule various automotive services.

 Users can search for a specific vehicle using its VIN number and view detailed listings for each car.
-Every listing includes a looping image gallery with forward and backward navigation, along with detailed vehicle specifications.
+Every listing features a looping image gallery with forward and backward navigation, as well as detailed vehicle specifications.

 The service page allows users to select from multiple services, including oil changes, car wraps, new wheels, and window tinting.
 Selected services are added to a checkout cart, where users can schedule their service appointment.